google/applied-machine-learning-intensive/v2/05_deep_learning/01_recurrent_neural_networks/slides.md

 <!--
 With a typical recurrent neural network, the network tends to have a very short memory.
 As the sequences passing through the network get longer, the network forgets what it first saw.
 There have been a few strategies to get around this, one of which is the "long short term memory" (LSTM) neuron.

-On this slide, you can see a very simplified LSTM cell.
+On this slide you can see a very simplified LSTM cell.
 If you look at the horizontal center, you can see the standard neuron: X-in, y-out.
 However, instead of having a single feedback like a standard recurrent neuron, this neuron passes two weights back to itself.
 One represents the long-term member, and the other represents the short-term member.

 You can see that the short-term state gets mixed with the weights in a set of activation functions labelled A1 through A4.
 The outputs of these functions, as well as the long-term state, then get passed through a series of gates that ultimately lead to the output of a new y, c, and h value.